Jake Horowitz: meet the rising star of 2020's best sci-fi film so far

 If you’re a self-confessed genre nut who’s run out of creepy, alien-infested movies to watch in lockdown, then we may have the solution.
-Mind-bending B-movie pastiche The Vast Of Night has just landed on Amazon Prime Video, and it’s probably the best sci-fi film to have landed this year.
+Mind-bending B-movie pastiche The Vast Of Night has just landed on Amazon Prime Video, and it’s probably the best sci-fi film of the year.

 Set in 1950s New Mexico, it follows Fay (Sierra McCormick) and Everett (Jake Horowitz) – a young switchboard operator and local radio DJ – as they go about their business in the town of Cayuga.
 However, when the dynamic duo discover a strange audio frequency broadcasting on the air waves, they’re forced to investigate a supernatural presence that suggests the local residents aren’t the only lifeforms in town.